giaco8020/Bot-Telegram-per-Applicazioni-di-Travel-Assistance/README.md

 ### 📌 Objective

-The aim of this project is to develop a Telegram bot to facilitate the search for travel tickets from major providers such as Trenitalia, Itabus, and Flixbus.
-This bot aims to provide users with a simple and intuitive platform to find and compare the best travel options.
+The objective of this project is to develop a Telegram bot that facilitates the search for travel tickets from major providers such as Trenitalia, Itabus, and Flixbus.
+The bot aims to provide users with a simple and intuitive platform to find and compare the best travel options.

 ### 🗂 Project Structure